DaveMielke/NBP/b2g/doc/UserInterface/Overview/learning.rst

 right on the |product name| itself.
 Pressing Space+h (dots 125) presents a list of the available documents within an `Action Chooser`_.
-You can view any of them
+You can view any of them by
-either by scrolling to its name and clicking on it or by entering its corresponding key combination (see below).
+either clicking on its name
+or typing its corresponding key combination (see below).

 Each of the documents is available in one or more of the following formats: